 Samantha Rauch, Undergraduate Student

-I am currently a junior majoring in Psychology with a certificate in Global Health and Gender and Women’s Studies.
+I am currently a senior majoring in Psychology with a certificate in Global Health and Gender and Women’s Studies.
 After my undergraduate years, I hope to attend graduate school and eventually become a physician’s assistant.

 I love working with kids especially while working as a public pool supervisor, swimming lessons teacher, student teacher for a kindergarten class.
 I am passionate about helping people and expanding my knowledge on how to help them.
 In this lab, I plan to gain experience learning and interacting with children to eventually become a PA working in obstetrics and gynecology.

 Lauren Silber, Undergraduate Student

-I am a junior, double majoring in Psychology and Human Development & Family Studies.
+I am a senior, double majoring in Psychology and Human Development & Family Studies.
 After taking Dr. Saffran’s Child Psychology course my freshman year, I was hooked on the topic of language development!
 After a semester of jotting down notes for ideas of future studies and coming to office hours wanting to learn more, I decided the best way to explore my interest in the research side of psychology would be to join the Infant Learning Lab!
 I know that I’ll be able to take with me all the experience in the lab, learning how to interact with clients and help organize research studies, to follow my professional goals and turn my ideas into something tangible!
 Someday I hope to pursue a career in school psychology.